iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Proximal Gradient, Forward Backwards Envelope.md

 \end{aligned}
 $$

-adding back the $g(x)$ that is not part of the minimizations, we hae what we claimed.
+adding back the $g(x)$ that is not part of the minimizations, we have what we claimed.

 ---